Close-up photo of palomino horse eye

 With the optional integrated placement year before your final year, you’ll have the opportunity to gain valuable industry experience.
 We’ll support you to secure a placement with a UK-based or international employer, to match your interests and career goals.

 Placements can be paid or unpaid, depending on the position.
-Students have previously worked with organisations such as the Royal (Dick) School of Veterinary Studies (University of Edinburgh) and pharmaceutical companies.
+Students have previously worked with organisations such as the Royal School of Veterinary Studies (University of Edinburgh) and pharmaceutical companies, welfare charities and equine studs.
 Others decide to gain experience through their own relationships further afield.

 Through the support of our ICE department and your tutor, we will support you to secure a placement to match your interests and career goals.